-The Council's Medium Term Financial Forecast is regularly reviewed, and as part of the February 2024 budget report to Council highlighted an anticipated shortfall of around £2.8m for the 5-year period of the MTFS starting in 2024/25.
+The Council's Medium Term Financial Forecast is regularly reviewed, and as part of the February 2025 budget report to Council highlighted an anticipated shortfall of around £4.6m for the 5-year period of the MTFS starting in 2024/25.
 Work has started early to address this shortfall.
-However, the Council has a good degree of financial strength borne out by the £1.2m held in the budget future deficit reserve.
+However, the Council has a good degree of financial strength borne out by the £1.0m provision held in the future budget deficit reserve.

-Local Government Finance
+Local Government Finance Reforms